frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/ts-notations.md

 <img src="/resources/ts-det-u.png" style="width: 220px"/>

 The DET.U component is a bi-directional pin driver.
-But since the "TS" input is always HIGH in the MMU (64K and DIANA bonding options are fixed HIGH), DET.U can be interpreted as a wire connecting "IA" to "OA" to form an input pin.
+But since the "TS" input is always HIGH in the MMU (64K and DIANA bonding options are constant HIGH), DET.U can be interpreted as a wire connecting "IA" to "OA" to form an input pin.
 For the sake of understanding this schematics, these can be read as a simple connection between "I" and "O".